department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled.md

   - url: /vocational-rehab-and-employment/service-disabled/return-to-job/
     title: Returning to Your Old Job
     description: If you want to return to the civilian job you held before activating, you have the right to do so.
 Find out if you can get help with this process.
-  - url: /disability-benefits/apply/claim-types/predischarge-claim/
-    title: Predischarge Claim
-    description: If you have a disability and you're currently in predischarge status, file a claim to help speed up the claim decision process.
 ---

 <div class="va-introtext">

 If you're a Servicemember or Veteran with a service-connected disability that doesn't let you continue on your current career path, our Vocational Rehabilitation and Employment (VR&amp;E) program may help.
 We offer 5 different VR&amp;E program tracks to help you build your career and live more independently.
-Find out if you qualify for this benefit—and choose the track that best matches your needs.
+Find out if you qualify—and choose the track that best matches your needs.

 </div>